danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/base/customers_base.md

 customers_db_orders is the base model built upon the orders table in the customers_db table.
 This table is a list of the current state of all orders that have been completed through the subscription portal.

-This table is a weird, complicated tables with a lot of strange mechanisms.
-Below, you will find a list of all the different findings (results of huge data exploration led by @ekastalein and @mpeychet in October 2019):
+This table is a weird, complicated table with a lot of strange mechanisms.
+Below, you will find a list of all the different findings (results of huge data exploration led by @ekastelein and @mpeychet in October 2019):

 ### What is an order ?